PeterVuyk/Livestream-notificator/README.md

 ### Still a WIP, what needs to be done:

 - Started as POC so write tests.
-- Add steps how to do local development.
 - Mayby later, add mail functionality.
 - add a dead letter queue.